TOXICS TMDL - COPPER POLLUTION REDUCTION PROGRAMS

 The TMDL is enforced through the assignment of waste load allocations and load allocations by the Regional Board to different permittees.
 The permittees named in the TMDL include the County of Los Angeles, the City of Los Angeles, the City of Culver City, as well as the anchorages and boat owners in the Marina del Rey Harbor.

 For more information on the Marina del Rey Harbor Toxics TMDL, visit the Regional Board’s website.

 What is the County doing to remedy the copper issue?

 HULL PAINTS & COATINGS

 The County is committed to researching alternatives to copper antifouling paints and providing the boating community with useful information for the selection of hull protection products.
+Marina del Rey boaters are encouraged to choose a non-biocide bottom paint, or a bottom paint that falls in the lowest range of low leach rate copper paints.
 Since 2017, the County has been particularly focused on studying the effectiveness and economic feasibility of non-biocide hull paints and coatings.
 Non-biocide hull paints do not contain metals or other toxic chemicals that leach into the water.
 Using zinc or organic biocide paints (e.g. Econea), which do not contain copper, could also help to reduce copper loading in Marina del Rey Harbor.

 The County passed an ordinance that requires in-water hull cleaners to use best management practices (BMPs) for all in-water activities.
 Using BMPs during in-water hull cleaning has been shown to dramatically reduce contaminant loading of pollutants such as copper to the water column and sediment from boat hull paints.